-In , electronica and experimental world fusion band Beats Antique played the Diamond Ballroom in support of their Animal Mechanique tour.
+In September 2012, electronica and experimental world fusion band Beats Antique played the Diamond Ballroom in support of their Animal Mechanique tour.
 I was on hand to photograph, but didn’t have time to arrange an interview.
 A few days ago, their publicity team sent me an email announcing their new music video, Skeleton Key, the lead single from their latest album, Contraption Vol. 2.
 Polish-Canadian director Basia Goszczynska employed stop motion animation to create the surreal imagery for Skeleton Key.

 For the video, Goszczynska constructed the puppets and the sets from mostly found objects:

 Seed pods gathered in Maui

 Natural materials collected from Cape Cod woods & beaches

 A boar’s skeleton

 Goszczynska’s rich visual style is characterized by a devotion to detail and an inventive mind.
-We hope you enjoy this 1st look.
+We hope you enjoy this first look.
 Be sure to visit our Beats Antique gallery from the Diamond Ballroom show when you’re finished!

 Here’s a selection of photos I took at Beats Antique’s appearance at the Diamond Ballroom.
 Visit my Flickr collection, Beats Antique, for more pictures from the show.
-That collection also features pictures from supporting artist Lynx, an extraordinary singer, songwriter and beatboxer from the San Francisco Bay area.
+That collection also features pictures from supporting artist LYNX, an extraordinary singer, songwriter and beatboxer from the San Francisco Bay area.

 International Man of Mystery.
 Cocktail Nerd.
 Occasionally designs websites.
 Sometimes snaps a picture or two.